-At GPTQ, we work with more than 700 GP supervisors across our training region.
+We work with more than 700 GP supervisors across our training region.

 Registrars already have the knowledge to use in a general practice setting; it’s about filling in the gaps – the bits of knowledge not covered in the medical books or hospital system.Dr Bruce Willett, GP Supervisor

 A GP supervisor teaches and supervises GP registrars.
 GP training is delivered via an apprentice style of teaching, which means that registrars are mostly taught on-the-job by experienced GPs.
 As such, we need quality GPs to step up and train our registrars.

 In their day-to-day contact, GP supervisors share their learnings, best practices and insights on how to become a great doctor.
 GP supervisors also play an important mentoring role, encouraging reflection and feedback from registrars.
 They can also be the registrar’s ‘safe place’ to discuss challenges when dealing with patients, learning new skills, coping with the multiple demands of a clinical environment or advising on work–life balance.

 A GP supervisor is responsible for helping their students gain confidence and competence by giving them comprehensive clinical experience and instilling a sense of professional responsibility.
 Tasks include helping registrars develop their learning plans and providing formal teaching, including regular tutorials.
 They also teach informally during opportunistic ‘corridor chats’ or over lunch.

 There are many benefits to becoming a GP supervisor.
 These include:

 - The opportunity to share your clinical knowledge with the next generation of doctors